Imagine your marketing tech stack all in one place.

 If you want to turn your WordPress site into a complete marketing automation platform, then look no further than FluentCRM.

-FluentCRM is a relatively new WordPress plugin that acts like an Email Marketing Solution, right on your website.
+FluentCRM is a WordPress plugin that acts like an Email Marketing Solution, directly on your site.

 You can do all the usual stuff an EMS does, including: